BDA-KTS/claim_similarity_retrieval/README.md

-Embedding Generation: Each sentence in the dataset is encoded into a vector representation using a pre-trained SentenceTransformer model.
+**Embedding Generation**: Each sentence in the dataset is encoded into a vector representation using a pre-trained SentenceTransformer model.

-User Input: The user provides a sentence, which is also encoded into an embedding.
+**User Input**: The user provides a sentence, which is also encoded into an embedding.

-Cosine Similarity Calculation: The method calculates the cosine similarity between the user input embedding and the embeddings of all sentences in the dataset.
+**Cosine Similarity Calculation**: The method calculates the cosine similarity between the user input embedding and the embeddings of all sentences in the dataset.

-Filtering Results: Sentences with similarity scores above a specified threshold (e.g., 0.85) are filtered out.
+**Filtering Results**: Sentences with similarity scores above a specified threshold (e.g., 0.85) are filtered out.

-Output: The filtered sentences are returned as similar sentences to the user input.
+**Output**: The filtered sentences are returned as similar sentences to the user input.